Phidippus clarus: Habitat and distribution

-Phidippus clarus is found in old fields throughout eastern North America.
+Phidippus clarus is found in old fields throughout most of the United States and southern Canada.
+It has also been recorded from western Mexico.
 It lives among flowers, often sharing habitats with the small to medium-sized crab spider Misumena vatia, which waits for prey.
 P. clarus often waits upside down near the top of a plant such as basil leaves, a position which may be useful for detecting prey and then quickly jumping down before the prey can escape.
 In a 2002 survey of jumping spiders in Minnesota, P. clarus accounted for 52% of the total found.

 Feeding

 Almost all jumping spiders are predators, mostly preying on insects, other spiders, and other non-aquatic arthropods.
-The most common procedure is sighting the prey, stalking, fastening a silk safety line to the surface, using the two pairs of back legs to jump on the victim, and finally biting the prey.
+The most-common procedure is sighting the prey, stalking, fastening a silk safety line to the surface, using the two pairs of back legs to jump on the victim, and finally biting the prey.
 Most jumping spiders walk throughout the day, so that they maximize their chances of a catch.

 After capturing the prey, P. clarus settles in one spot and does not move again until it has discarded the undigestible hard remains of the prey.
 If P. clarus has gone without food for a few days, it eats slowly.

 P. clarus, which is large by the standards of salticids, takes prey up to the size of an adult earwig.
-In an experiment, when jumping spider were offered as many fruit flies as they could eat within a 4-hour sessions, specimens took 17 flies on average—while one took 41.
+In an experiment, when jumping spider were offered as many fruit flies as they could eat within a 4-hour sessions, specimens took 17 flies on average - while one took 41.
 When the courtship display of wolf spider Schizocosa ocreata combines visual signals with vibrations, P. clarus responds to its wolf spider prey more quickly than when the wolf spider presents only one of the types of signal.

 Reproduction and lifecycle

 Reproduction

 Phidippus clarus becomes adult in early summer, and females about to lay eggs can weigh 400 mg.
 Early in the breeding season, in early to mid-July, there are more males than females.
 The females all become sexually mature at the same time.
 At this point of the breeding season males die off, so that the number of males becomes equal to or slightly smaller than the number of females.
 By August, most females live in their nests overnight for increasing periods, as this is where they will lay eggs.
 The nests are located in rolled up leaves and are made of thick silk, which is expensive to build.
 The egg sacs are conspicuous, as they are made of such thick silk.
 Tests show that females use visual landmarks to return to their nests.
 A male only remains at the same nest when paired with a female.

-Like other spiders and many other arthropods, P. clarus can vibrate surfaces to interact with others of its species, sometimes in conjunction with other communications such as movements, to intimidate rivals and woo mates.
+Like other spiders and many other arthropods, P. clarus can vibrate surfaces to interact with others of its species, sometimes in conjunction with other communications such as movements, to intimidate rivals and who mates.